 - End the interview with an appreciative “thank you” and be sure to get a business card from everyone you interview with.

-THERE ARE THREE FACTORS IN A SUCCESSFUL INTERVIEW
+KEY FACTORS FOR A SUCCESSFUL INTERVIEW

 - How well you listen to the interviewer